Frequently Asked Questions

 return to questions

-They provide the Deeley Foundation an opportunity to award both more and larger scholarships to students attending one of these partnering schools.
+These agreements allow The Thomas and Elsie Deeley Foundation to leverage the use of our funds.
+They provide the Deeley Foundation with an opportunity to award both more and larger scholarships to students attending one of these partnering schools.
 Whenever a student receives a scholarship to one of these partnering colleges/universities, the Deeley Foundation is then able to redirect more of its own money to fund scholarships for other students.

 These scholarships are available to students without regard to any specific financial need criteria.